-The Chief Health Officer is delegated by the Secretary to the Department of Health and Human Services to declare the qualifications necessary for appointment as an EHO in Victoria.
+The Secretary delegates the Chief Health Officer to the Department of Health to declare the qualifications necessary for appointment as an Environmental health officer in Victoria.
 Declarations are published in the .

-If you hold an international environmental health qualification that is not listed in the Victorian Government Gazette, your qualification must be assessed before you can work as an environmental health officer in Victoria.
+If you have worked as an environmental health officer/practitioner overseas and hold an international environmental health officer qualification that is not listed in the Victorian Government Gazette, your qualification must be assessed before you can work as an environmental health officer in Victoria.

 For an assessment, you will need to provide details and proof of your qualification including an academic transcript.
 Once your qualification has been assessed, you will receive a letter from the Chief Health Officer advising you of the outcome of the assessment.